Richard Carmichael (physician)

-Richard Carmichael MRCSI MRIA (February 1779 - 8 June 1849) was an eminent Irish surgeon, medical writer and philanthropist.
+Richard Carmichael MRCSI MRIA (February 1779 – 8 June 1849) was an Irish surgeon, medical writer and philanthropist.

 Life

-Richard Carmichael was born in Bishop Street, Dublin, son of Hugh Carmichael, a solicitor, and Sarah Rogers from County Meath.
+Richard Carmichael was born in Bishop Street, Dublin, the son of Hugh Carmichael, a solicitor, and Sarah Rogers from County Meath.
 He studied medicine at the nearby Royal College of Surgeons in Ireland.

-At the age of sixteen, after two years study at the Royal College of Surgeons in Ireland, Carmichael was appointed assistant surgeon and ensign to the Wexford Militia.
-In 1803 he was elected Surgeon to St. George's Hospital and Dispensary—an institution in which he began his study of cancer.
+At the age of sixteen, after two years of study at the Royal College of Surgeons in Ireland, Carmichael was appointed assistant surgeon and ensign to the Wexford Militia.
+In 1803, he was elected Surgeon to St. George's Hospital and Dispensary—an institution in which he began his study of cancer.
 On the 23rd of August, 1803, he was appointed a Surgeon to the House of Industry Hospitals—institutions which he raised greatly in public estimation by his teaching, and to which his admirable cliniques attracted large classes.
-In 1810 his appointment as a Surgeon to the Lock Hospital gave him ample opportunities of observing that disease with the history of the diagnosis and treatment of which Carmichael's name will be for ever associated.
+In 1810 his appointment as a Surgeon to the Lock Hospital gave him ample opportunities to observe that disease with the history of the diagnosis and treatment of which Carmichael's name will be for ever associated.
 For many years his practice was large and lucrative.